20.3.2026

 • Family disputes can arise

-Binding nominations must be in the correct form, renewed every three years (unless non-lapsing), and directed to dependents or your estate.
-Consider tax implications when deciding payment destination.
+Binding nominations must be in the correct form and directed to dependants under superannuation law or your estate.
+In many funds, they are valid for three years unless the fund allows non-lapsing nominations.
+Tax implications should be considered when deciding the payment destination.

 When to Review Your Estate Plan